imtahirnaseer/Code-Type-Writer/README.md

 ### **4. Effortless Setup for Content Creation**
 - Just **paste your code** into the editor, and the tool handles the rest.
-- Save time and focus on delivering high-quality tutorials.
+- Save time and focus on delivering high-quality tutorials.creator

 ## **How This Tool Can Help You?**